pmkhoa/khoapham.me/content/blog/2018-retrospective.md

 - Start running.
 - Meditation for 30 minutes a day: 15 minutes morning and 15 minutes before bed.
 - Go to sleep early and wake up early.
-Set goal for 10:00 to sleep.
+Set goal for 10:30 to sleep.
-- Start minimalism by decluttering things that not bringing any value or happiness to our life.
+- Start minimalism by de-cluttering things that not bringing joy.
 - Start saving more (recession, I'm looking at you).
-- Hike more.
+- Spend more time with family.
 - Read more books.
-- Get to know more with people at work, should spend more time at lunch time.
+- Get to know more with people at work.
 - Need to think of investment as long term.
-- Start contributing to favorite open source projects and between the team.
+- Start contributing to favorite open source projects and help create open source projects for the team.
-- Suggesting pair programming at work with other team.
+- Encourage the team to do more pair programming.
 - Write notes after finishing projects.
 - Technologies to invest in 2019: React, NodeJS, Go, Docker, Kubernetes, Serverless, and Postgres.